Coefficients of Gaussian Polynomials Modulo $N$: Decomposition of

 where $p(n,k,i)$ denotes the number of partitions $\lambda \vdash i$, with at most $k$ parts and maximal part $\le n$.

-This definition allows us to loosely characterize a section by saying terms in the sequence contain the number of partitions which fit in a $n\times k$ box of size $|\lambda|=l$ for $l$ such that there exists a partition of $\lambda \vdash l$ covering $i$ complete rows but no partition covering $i+1$ rows.
+This definition allows us to loosely determine a section by saying terms in the sequence contain the number of partitions which fit in a $n\times k$ box of size $|\lambda|=l$ for $l$ such that there exists a partition $\lambda \vdash l$ covering $i$ complete rows but no partition covering $i+1$ rows.